 10. Cook remaining breasts in same method (additional drizzle of EVOO may be needed)

-11. Once chicken is cooked, keep pan on heat and add the second teaspoon of butter
+11. Once chicken is cooked, keep pan on heat and add the second tbsp of butter

-12. As butter melts, add diced shallot and garlic tossing occasionally with utensil
+12. As butter melts, add diced shallot and as it begins to brown then add garlic, tossing occasionally with utensil

-14. Add low sodium chicken broth, wine, lemon juice and capers and mix, being sure to scrape the bottom of the pan
+13. Add low sodium chicken broth, wine, lemon juice and capers and mix, being sure to scrape the bottom of the pan - then add the additional tbsp of flour and continue mixing

 Tips & Tricks: